microsoft/vsts-ibm-websphere-extension/README.md

 <table style="width: 100%; border-style: none;"><tr>
 <td width="140px" style="text-align: center;"><img src="websphere_icon.png" style="max-width:100%" /></td>
-<td><strong>Visual Studio Team Services Extension for IBM WebSphere</strong><br />
+<td><strong>Visual Studio Team Services Extension for IBM WebSphere Application Server</strong><br />
-<i>Provides deployment tasks that automatically install/update WebSphere enterprise applications in WebSphere application servers.</i><br />
+<i>Provides deployment task that automatically install/update applications in WebSphere Application Servers.</i><br />
-<a href="https://marketplace.visualstudio.com/items/ms-vsclient.app-store">Install now!</a>
+<a href="https://marketplace.visualstudio.com/items/ms-vsts.ibm-webshepere">Install now!</a>
 </td>
 </tr></table>

-# Visual Studio Team Services Extension for IBM WebSphere
+# Visual Studio Team Services Extension for IBM WebSphere Application Server

-This extension contains a deployment tasks which allow you to automate the installation and update of WebSphere enterprise applications to WebSphere application servers.
+This extension contains a deployment task which allow you to automate the installation and update of applications to IBM WebSphere Application Servers.
 This extension installs the following components:
-* A service endpoint for connecting to IBM WebSphere on Visual Studio Team Services and Team Foundation Server 2017.
+* A service endpoint for connecting to IBM WebSphere Application Server on Visual Studio Team Services and Team Foundation Server 2017.
-* A build task to install / update WebSphere enterprise applications on WebSphere application servers.
+* A build task to install / update applications on WebSphere Application Servers.

 ## Prerequisites

-* In order to automate the installation and update of WebSphere enterprise applications to WebSphere application servers, the build agent must have access to the 'wsadmin' commands.
-The build tasks mainly run 'wsadmin' to perform install / update task, so make sure it works at first.
+* In order to automate the installation and update of applications to WebSphere Application Servers, the build agent must have access to the 'wsadmin' commands.
 Please follow the IBM WebSphere document to setup the command environment.
-There are three things you can check:
+To check if the environment is setup correctly:
-  * You can run wsadmin.sh(Linux) / wsadmin.bat(Windows) command from the command line.
-Add the IBM WebSphere bin/ directory in the PATH.
+  * You can run wsadmin.sh(Linux) / wsadmin.bat(Windows) command from the terminal or command line respectively.
+Make sure IBM WebSphere _bin/_ directory is in the PATH.
-  * Try to run "wsadmin.sh -conntype SOAP -host your_websphere_hostname -port your_websphere_SOAP_port -username your_username -password your_password -c AdminControl.getNode\(\)"
+  * Execute "wsadmin.sh -conntype SOAP -host <your_websphere_hostname> -port <your_websphere_SOAP_port> -username <your_username> -password <your_password> -c AdminControl.getNode\(\)"
   on the build agent.
-If it runs correctly, it will return the node name of IBM WebSphere Application servers.
+It should return the node name of the IBM WebSphere Application Server.
-  * Sometimes you need to create a profile in your build agent to make the command line work.
+  * You may need to create a profile in your build agent to make the command line work.

 ## Quick Start

-Once you have set up the WebSphere environemnt in both your server and build agent, perform the following steps to automate install / update WebSphere enterprise applications:
+Once you have set up the WebSphere environemnt, perform the following steps to automate the deployment of applications to WebSphere Application Servers:

-1. Install the IBM WebSphere extension from the [VSTS Marketplace](https://marketplace.visualstudio.com/items/ms-vsclient.app-store).
+1. Install the [IBM WebSphere extension](https://marketplace.visualstudio.com/items/ms-vsts.ibm-webshepere) from the VSTS Marketplace.

 2. Go to your Visual Studio Team Services or TFS project, click on the **Build** tab, and create a new build definition (the "+" icon) that is hooked up to your project's appropriate source repository.

-3. Click **Add build step...** and select the necessary tasks to generate your release assets (e.g. **Gulp**, **Cordova Build**).
+3. Click **Add build step...** and select the necessary tasks to generate your release assets (e.g. **Maven**, **Gradle**).

-4. Click **Add build step...** and select **IBM WebSphere ** from the **Deploy** category.
+4. Click **Add build step...** and select **IBM WebSphere Deployment** task from the **Deploy** category.

-5. Configure the **IBM Websphere Deploment Task** task with the desired authentication method, and the install / update options.
+5. Configure the **IBM Websphere Deploment** task with the desired authentication method, and the install / update options.

 6. Click the **Queue Build** button or push a change to your configured repository in order to run the newly defined build.

-7. Your Webpshere application changes will now be automatically installed / updated to the Websphere Application servers!
+7. Your Webpshere application changes will now be automatically installed / updated to the WebSphere Application Servers!

 ## IBM WebSphere Application Deployment Task